siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 009 Schrodinger as Narrow-Band Maxwell.md

 ---
 title: The Physics of Energy Flow - Schrodinger as Narrow-Band Maxwell
-date: 2026-03-11
+date: 2026-03-19
 ---

-# 11. Schrodinger as Narrow-Band Maxwell
+# 9. Schrodinger as Narrow-Band Maxwell

 The Schrodinger equation appears here as the precisely identified effective sector of double-curl or Maxwellian transport.
-Chapters 8 and 9 already gave two things needed for that sector: discrete stable modes and an emergent mass scale.
-The remaining task is to describe slow modulation of one such mode.
+Chapter 8 already gave the needed bounded discrete modes.
+The remaining task is to describe slow modulation of one such stable mode.

 Each Cartesian component $f(\mathbf{r},t)$ of $\mathbf{E}$ or $\mathbf{B}$
 satisfies the vacuum wave equation: